Your feedback helps us to improve our website.

 MEL Research is bound by the Market Research Society Code of Conduct to ensure that all survey responses remain confidential.
 At no time are individual responses attributable to a member of staff, either in any data or reports provided to Walsall Council.

-The survey you have been sent (in the post or online) carries an ID number which is unique to you.
+For employees, casual staff and those inside IR35, the survey you have been sent (in the post or online) carries an ID number which is unique to you.
 The ID number is purely so that MEL Research can manage reminders which will be sent to those who have not responded by a certain date.
 At no time will anybody outside of MEL Research know who has and hasn’t responded to the survey and your ID number will not be used to link your survey responses to your contact information.

 When analysing the results we are looking to pull out trends in views, not to highlight those of individuals or small groups of staff.
 To ensure confidentiality, teams or sub-categories of less than 10 staff will be incorporated within larger staff groups as part of the higher level analysis.